 Brian serves as the Director of the Center for Sustainability and leads the college’s efforts to promote environmental stewardship at an institutional level.
 This includes overseeing co-curricular sustainability programming, coordinating with faculty to incorporate sustainability into the curriculum, working with facilities to reduce energy use and promote sustainable operations, and directing the college’s efforts to achieve carbon neutrality by 2050.
 Brian holds two masters degrees, one in Experiential Education from Minnesota State University and the other in Sustainability and Environmental Management from Harvard Extension School.
 In addition to his work at Houghton College, Brian also directs a Christian ministry called Climate Caretakers, and is actively involved in numerous national-level creation care initiatives.
 Brian loves a variety of outdoor activities, including hiking, camping, canoeing, cross-country skiing, and ultimate frisbee, and has a life goal of climbing to the highest point in all 50 U.S. states.

-Jesse has served as the Assistant Coordinator with the Center for Sustainability since August 2018.
-She is currently a Sophomore at Houghton, studying International Development with minors in Spanish and Business.
-Recently, Jesse has organized events such as the Harvestival and farmer’s market and a tree-planting fundraiser event.
+Jesse has worked with the Center for Sustainability since August 2018.
+She is currently a Junior at Houghton, studying International Development with minors in Spanish and Business.
+Jesse’s role involves outreach to other groups on campus, coordinating the Center for Sustainability’s social media, helping with event planning, and providing leadership on student sustainability engagement.
 In addition to helping with the college’s sustainability efforts, she participated in the London Honors program during the spring semester of 2018.
 Jesse’s passion for hiking and eating clean foods has contributed to her engagement in worldwide, national, and local efforts to address current issues.

 Honus is majoring in International Development with minors in Philosophy, Political Science and Religion and serves as the Center for Sustainability’s Garden Coordinator.
 When on the job, he can normally be found organizing the garden, planting, transplanting and all other manner of garden-related things.
 This is motivated by Honus’ love of the natural world and desire to see himself and his fellow students live more sustainably.